Therealchainman/archive-cp/algorithms/paths.md

 case, the odd-degree nodes are the starting and ending nodes of an Eulerian path which is not an Eulerian circuit.

-In a directed graph, we focus on indegrees and outdegrees of the nodes.
-A directed graph contains an Eulerian path exactly when all the edges belong to the same connected component and
+## Eulerian Circuit in Directed Graphs

-• in each node, the indegree equals the outdegree, or
+For an Eulerian circuit in each node belongs to the same strongly connected component and the indegree equals the outdegree for each node.
-• in one node, the indegree is one larger than the outdegree, in another node, the outdegree is one larger than the indegree, and in all other nodes, the indegree equals the outdegree.

 # HAMILTONIANS